logo

 8. Collect new vocabulary words in a Libro de Palabras

-While you are teaching new words to your children, it will be helpful to have an organized place for them to store it all (since unfortunately it won’t all be stored in their heads!).
+While you are teaching your children new words, it will be beneficial to have an organized place for them to store it all (since it will not all be stored in their heads!).

 Reuse an old binder or pick up a notebook and use it as a home for vocabulary.
 By calling it a “libro de palabras” you will easily teach your child two words – libro and palabras.